elabftw/elabftw/GOVERNANCE.md

 Software releases are created from reviewed and approved changes.

-Each release is assigned a version and is associated with a defined state of the source code.
-Release tags, commit history, merged pull requests, and release notes allow changes included in a release to be identified and reviewed.
+Each release is assigned a version and linked to a protected release reference consisting of the version tag and the exact source commit from which the release was produced.
+Modification or deletion of these references is restricted to authorised maintainers and must remain traceable.

+Applicable build manifests, artifact identifiers, package or container image digests, checksums, signatures, and provenance references are retained so that the released artifacts can be unambiguously associated with their source code and build.

+The authoritative release record is the release entry associated with the protected version tag.
+It identifies the released version, source commit, release date, responsible releaser or approver, retained manifests or artifact identifiers, and release notes.
+Commit history, merged pull requests, and external artifact catalogues provide supplemental evidence.

 Published fixes and functional changes are delivered through a new version rather than by silently modifying the source code associated with an existing release.